-or review test results of any major plant tests including MSIV closure.
+Consider witnessing or reviewing test results of any major plant tests including MSIV closure.
 A partial test may consist of verifying the operation of control and protective circuitry for either a turbine load reject or loss of offsite power test without actually putting the plant through an actual transient or actually demonstrating excess decay heat removal.
 The inspector should evaluate the major test procedures, prior to their being performed, to ensure the test can be conducted.
 The inspector should also witness or review the results of any power ascension tests to ensure that the licensee correctly predicted plant response, and charge that effort to this IP (IP 71004).
-The NRC SE provide guidance on major test details like installation of sensors, requisite plant conditions, and prescribed actions.
+The testing portion of the approved license amendment or NRC SE should provide guidance on major test details like installation of sensors, requisite plant conditions, and prescribed actions.

-plant evolutions ( power changes) being conducted by the licensee at the uprated power level.
+Operator actions during integrated plant evolutions (e.g., power changes) being conducted by the licensee during initial power ascension and at the uprated power level.

-initial power ascension after implementing changes for power uprate and operator actions in accordance with IP 71111.20.
-Also, as appropriate IP 71111.11 under requalification training as a means to observe plant evolutions.
+Consider witnessing initial power ascension after implementing changes for power uprate and observing operator actions in accordance with IP 71111.20.
+Also, as appropriate consider using IP 71111.11 under requalification training as a means to observe plant evolutions.
 The inspector should focus on those operator actions that affect risk-significant mitigating systems or radiation barriers.
 The inspector may also observe any modified operator actions for BOP systems that may initiate plant transient events.

--significant concerns identified by licensee’s flow accelerated corrosion (FAC) and erosion corrosion programs which could be exacerbated by power uprate changes or evolutions.
+Risk-significant concerns identified by licensee’s flow accelerated corrosion (FAC) and erosion corrosion programs which could be exacerbated by power uprate changes or evolutions.

-implement IP 49001 to review the licensee’s erosion and FAC programs, as required, and charge that effort to this IP (IP 71004).
+Consider implementing IP 49001 to review the licensee’s erosion and FAC programs, as required, and charge that effort to this IP (IP 71004).
 The concerns selected can be from BOP systems if they are risk significant.
-If there are concerns from multiple systems, then select the one that is the most risk significant so that estimated resources for this sample will be approximately 25 hours.
+If there are concerns from multiple systems, then consider selecting the one that is the most risk significant so that estimated resources for this sample will be approximately 25 hours.
 For assistance in selecting samples, inspectors may refer to the FAC section of the NRC SE (Section 2.1.8 for Pressurized Water Reactors, and Section 2.1.6 for Boiling Water Reactors).

-a copy of the NRC SE and review Section 4.0, “Regulatory Commitments” and Section 5.0, “Recommended Areas for Inspection” for any licensee actions.
-In addition, review any license conditions related to the power uprate. licensee has taken all required actions to address the effects of new or more probable initiating events as stated in license amendment, licensee commitments, or in the NRC SE, and charge that effort to the most applicable baseline IP or to this IP (IP 71004) if necessary.
-The inspector merely confirm the sample items to verify that the licensee has performed the required actions.
-The inspector should not repeat the initial analysis, or the evaluation .
+Licensee required actions.
+Consider obtaining a copy of the NRC SE and reviewing Section 4.0, “Regulatory Commitments” and Section 5.0, “Recommended Areas for Inspection” for any licensee actions.
+In addition, consider reviewing any license conditions related to the power uprate.
+Consider if the licensee has taken all required actions to address the effects of new or more probable initiating events as stated in license amendment, licensee commitments, or in the NRC SE, and charge that effort to the most applicable baseline IP or to this IP (IP 71004) if necessary.
+The inspector should merely confirm the sample items to verify that the licensee has performed the required actions.
+The inspector should not repeat the initial analysis, or the evaluation found in the NRC SE.

-Identification and Resolution of Problems. that the licensee is identifying problems related to power uprate, at an appropriate threshold, and entering them in the corrective action program (CAP). sample of problems documented in the CAP (focusing mainly on mitigating systems)verify that the licensee has appropriately resolved the technical concerns and regulatory requirements.
+Identification and Resolution of Problems.
+Consider verifying that the licensee is identifying problems related to power uprate, at an appropriate threshold, and entering them in the corrective action program (CAP).
+Consider selecting a sample of problems documented in the CAP (focusing mainly on mitigating systems) to verify that the licensee has appropriately resolved the technical concerns and regulatory requirements.
 See Inspection Procedure 71152, “Identification and Resolution of Problems,” for additional guidance.

 71004-04 RESOURCES ESTIMATE